More Than Handshakes: What is Professional Networking?

 "How do I network?" to some degree has the same answer as "How do I talk with someone?"
 You don't need to purchase any heavy equipment.
 First talk with people with whom you have a good relationship.
 Ask for them to refer you to people you can talk with on a professional basis.

 It's important to build rapport before you ask for favors, as networking works best when trust and loyalty are developed.
 For example, when you first meet someone, don't ask that person for a job or to refer you to a hiring manager.
-Simone Davis, SNHU Career team lead, stresses the importance of the "law of reciprocity" in networking.
+Tori Chartrand, a science, technology, engineering and mathematics (STEM) programs career advisor at SNHU, stresses the importance of the "law of reciprocity" in networking.

 It's also important not to expect immediate results from professional networking.
 Trust is built over time.